alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 > **Boundary:** the point where your code meets the outside world.
 Parse/refine inputs, run your logic, then translate the outcome into public outputs.
 > Use `Match` at the boundary to convert an internal `Result` into `DTO`s/status codes/`ProblemDetails`/UI state.
 Don’t serialize `Result` directly—clients will start depending on its internal shape.

 > **Loophole:** C# lets you ignore return values, so a `Result` can be silently dropped.
+Nothing is _forcing_ you to use Match.
 Exceptions force handling by crashing; with `Result`, use a Roslyn analyzer to flag unused `Result`s, ideally turning “oops” into a compile-time error instead of a runtime crash.
 This is mostly language friction, not a flaw in the pattern.

 ```csharp
 Result<int, string> result = Result<int, string>.Ok(42);